Camp Collins: Poudre location (1864–1867)

 The obvious unsuitability of the site for future use prompted Evans to order Lieutenant Joseph Hannah to begin scouting for an alternative site.
 Joseph Mason, a local settler, came forth with a proposal for a new site adjacent to his own claim four miles downstream on the Poudre, on a section of high ground on the south bank of the river.
 The site offered protection from flooding, had a prominent viewshed of the terrain, and was directly on the "Denver Road", the section of the Overland Trail through the county.
 The site offered the additional benefit of being removed from the saloons and other temptations in Laporte.

 On August 20, 1864, Colonel Collins issued Special Order No. 1 relocating the camp to the site suggested by Mason.
 The new post, by then known as "Fort Collins", was fully occupied by October 22 and the Laporte site was completely abandoned.
 The new site saw as little direct action as the original site, but its proximity to the growing community of new homesteaders, as well as its location on the Denver Road, made it increasingly the center of local transportation and commerce.

 The site itself is in present-day Old Town in Fort Collins, between Jefferson Street (the old Denver Road) and the Poudre River.
 The actual military reservation encompassed an expansive territory that stretches several miles south of the Poudre, but the actual campgrounds were confined to a small area in present-day Old Town.
 The 300 foot square parade ground, standard for forts of its type, was centered at the present intersection of Willow and Linden Streets, approximately one block from the river.
 The site included the standard configuration of barracks and mess halls for enlisted men, an officer's quarters, camp headquarters, guard houses, storehouses, and stables.
 The buildings were of log construction typically for that era and region.
 A city-authorized sign near the intersection provides a guide to the location of the original camp buildings, none of which survive today.

 The first commercial buildings were built on the southwest side of the Denver Road (Jefferson Street), including the two-story inn owned by early settler "Auntie" Elizabeth Stone.
 The structure was relocated in the 20th century to the grounds of the Fort Collins Museum.

-The subsiding of the conflict with Native Americans, in particular their complete removal from the Colorado Territory after 1865, increasingly made the fort irrelevant.
 In September 1866 the post was completely abandoned and was officially decommissioned the following year by order of General William T. Sherman.